-Details of the evidence required to justify an element of open market and/ or self or custom- build housing is set out in the Council's Viability Policy (see Policy DPI7).
+Details of the evidence required to justify an element of open market and/ or self-build housing is set out in the Council's Viability Policy (see Annex 2).

-The delivery of rural exception sites should be led by Parish Councils, through planning applications, Community Right to Build schemes, Neighbourhood Development Orders or through Neighbourhood Plans and sites must be brought forward in partnership with the relevant Parish Council, a specialist rural Registered Provider and the Council's Planning and Housing Enabling Team.
+The delivery of rural exception sites should be led by Parish Councils, through planning applications, Community Right to Build schemes, Neighbourhood Development Orders or through Neighbourhood Plans.

-DPH35: Dwelling Space Standards
+DPH39: Dwelling Space Standards

+Non-strategic

-Non-strategic No Update
+No Update